-One of the challenges faced when operating over the RDP protocol is when it is necessary to use local USB devices inside the remote desktop session.
-If you are running an application on a remote server using RDP, it can be very difficult to connect some USB devices to the remote desktop.
+One of the challenges faced when connecting to computers over the RDP protocol is when it is needed to use local USB devices on a remote desktop.
+If you are running an application on a remote server over RDP, connecting some USB devices to the remote desktop can pose various difficulties.

-This article will describe an effective software application that makes it easy to enable remote desktop USB redirection.
-Read on to learn the detailed steps for connecting USBs to remote desktop, and find out what challenges may arise when using USB over RDP.
+This article will describe an effective software method that makes enabling remote desktop USB redirection relatively easy.
+Read on to learn the detailed steps for connecting USB to the remote desktop, and find out what challenges may arise when using USB over RDP.

 When using the app to create a USB remote desktop connection, devices can be used on the remote machines with the same level of functionality as if they had a direct physical connection.